 Then I remembered these two frames I had sitting in my garage.
-I purchased them from goodwill last fall-- wooden with glass panes that had some sort of botanical print between the glass.
+I purchased them from goodwill last fall (sorry, I don’t have a before pic).
+They were wooden with glass panes that had some sort of botanical print between the glass.

 I carefully removed the spread I wanted to use and taped the two pieces together down the middle.
 Then I used regular thumbtacks to hold the page in place.
 There is no glass in the frame, so it was simple and easy.

 Now I’ve got some inexpensive (and beautiful) wall art above the changing table!
 One wall down, two more to go!

 The frames were $3 or $4 a piece at goodwill and the book was $1.25 (also from goodwill).
 Two pieces of art for under $10 is pretty good, I think!

 The only problem with tearing apart a book like this is that now you can’t read the story…so of course, I set out to find another copy of it and it arrived a few days ago.
 I placed the “new” copy on Juliet’s shelf and I think I may use the first copy as a display on some shelves in the nursery–the cover is beautiful, too.

 Do you have any beautiful vintage books that would make great artwork?